Teachings of Falun Gong: Zhuan Falun, the main book

 Ownby regards Falun Gong and Zhuan Falun to be largely consistent in terms of content, though he says "important differences in nuance distinguish the two".
 The World Book encyclopedia describes the contents of Zhuan Falun as examining "evolution, the meaning of space and time, and the mysteries of the universe".
 Penny commented in 2003 "after Falun Gong's ban in mainland China in 1999, new editions of Falun Gong's books no longer contain biographies of Li.
 These changes seem to reflect a larger trend of Li retreating from the public eye.
-Since 2000 he has very rarely appeared in public, his presence almost entirely being electronic or re-routed through quotations on Falun Gong's websites.Li Hongzhi's biography were removed from Falun Gong websites some time after 2001".
-Kavan noted in July 2008 that the English translation of part of the text (Zhuan Falun volume II) was not offered on-line.
+Since 2000 he has very rarely appeared in public, his presence almost entirely being electronic or re-routed through quotations on Falun Gong's websites.
+Li Hongzhi's biography were removed from Falun Gong websites some time after 2001".
+Kavan stated in July 2008 that the English translation of part of the text (Zhuan Falun volume II) was not offered on-line.
 It would seem that the missing translation was published online in June 2008 as "volume II".

 In a 1996 Lecture in Sydney, referring to the work Zhuan Falun, Li stated that he wrote the book to explain qigong and its ultimate goal, certain phenomena in the Qigong community, and why Qigong is spread in ordinary human society.

 Li says constant study will lead the practitioner to the final goal of "Consummation", or enlightenment.
 He says that by reading Zhuan Falun repeatedly, and acting according to its principles, practitioners assimilate themselves to the fundamental characteristic of the universe: Zhen 真, Shan 善 and Ren 忍, "Truthfulness-Compassion-Forbearance".Topics Zhuan Falun expounds on include: Zhen 真, Shan 善 Ren 忍 is the Sole Criterion to Discern Good and Bad People, Buddha School Qigong and Buddhism, Supernormal Abilities, Loss and Gain, Transformation of Karma, Upgrading Xinxing (Mind nature and moral quality), Cultivation of Mind and Body, Cultivation of Speech, The Issue of Eating Meat, The Issue of Treating Illness, Qi Gong and Physical Exercises, Enlightenment etc.

 Since 1992, Li has given Falun Gong lectures that have been transcribed and posted to the internet.
 He emphasizes that Zhuan Falun should be viewed as the main guide for cultivation practice.
 In 2007 he said this recent lectures are supplementary to Zhuan Falun, and that Zhuan Falun should be studied frequently."